Sweep Leaves Not Lives

 That’s the great thing about open source, and programming languages.
 No one’s going to make you stop.
 You can just keep working on Perl 6 the same way you have been.

-I won’t say whether I installed a fresh build of Rakudo and played around with Perl 6 after listening to the podcast, but — I installed a fresh build of Rakudo and played around with Perl 6 after listening to this episode.
+I won’t say whether I installed a fresh build of Rakudo and played around with Raku after listening to the podcast, but — I installed a fresh build of Rakudo and played around with Perl 6 after listening to this episode.